 Medication management is a treatment system that some physicians, pharmacists, and home care companies use to help ensure patients are taking their medications on time and at the intervals prescribed.

 Taking multiple medications can lead to confusion over which medicines to take, how often, and how much.
-Taking your medicines incorrectly—skipping a dose, running out of a medication, or taking too much—not only decreases its intended effectiveness, it could increase the risk of an adverse drug event, resulting in serious complications, hospitalizations, or worse.
+Taking your medicines incorrectly—skipping a dose, running out of a medication, or taking too much—not only decreases its intended effectiveness, it could increase the risk of a medication interaction that results in serious complications, hospitalizations, or worse.

-Complications resulting from poor medication management and adherence can have many causes.
-Some of the risk factors include:
+Poor medication management and adherence can have many causes.
+Some of the causes could be:

 - Poor communication with doctors and pharmacists

 - Numerous over-the-counter drugs (OTC) that cause serious drug interactions

 - Absence of a primary caregiver to help ensure adherence

 - Patients going to multiple specialists and prescribers with no medication coordination

 - Alcohol or drug use, vitamins, and herbal remedies